-Most individuals are able to significantly improve the symptoms of the condition with physical therapy to strengthen the muscles of the lower back.
-However, some patients may require pharmaceutical pain relief and surgical procedures to manage the symptoms of the condition.
+Most individuals are able to significantly improve their symptoms of the condition with physical therapy to strengthen the muscles of the lower back.
+However, some patients may require pharmaceutical pain relief and surgical procedures to manage their symptoms.

 When patients are experiencing symptoms of spondylolisthesis, the initial step in the management plan should be adequate rest in bed to allow the pain to subside and the inflamed tissue to recover naturally.

 Following this, physical therapy can offer a benefit to help strengthen the muscles in the lower back and reduce the risk of symptom recurrence.
 Simple physical exercises can be employed to improve the flexibility and strength of the involved muscles.
 A physiotherapist can help to make recommendations for the appropriate exercises and monitor the physical progress of the individual.

 In the treatment period, the patient should avoid participating in contact sports or other activities that may overstretch the spine.
 If the employment of the individual has a strong demand for physical labor, they may need to take some time away from work.

 In some cases, a back brace is recommended to limit the movement of the spine and help to prevent symptoms.
 However, this practice is controversial, as it may lead to muscular atrophy and heighten the risk of symptoms when the brace is removed.
 This treatment approach is typically used in patients who continue to notice symptoms even when physical rest does not provide symptomatic relief.